Cliefden, Mandurama: Stables/Coach House/Meat-House/Barn & Shearing Shed

 There is an interesting symmetry about the placing along a major axis of the main section of the white-stuccoed homestead, the handsome two-storied white-washed brick barn and the adjoining woolshed which is a low timber addition.

 Close to and south of the homestead is a large two storey Colonial Georgian barn and woolshed.
 The bricks were manufactured on Cliefden - in a location noted above.
 A distinctive triple hipped roof (clad with corrugated iron) reflects the internal division of the building into stables, classing tables and wool room.
 This huge square brick building was erected between 1838 and 1842 by William Rothery and contains under one roof the stables, coach house, meat-house, barn and shearing-shed.

 The barn presents an impressive facade which separates house from woolshed.
 The ground floor of the barn is divided into three main functional areas - stables for working and "blood" horses, wool rooms for classing and storage, and a butcher's shop.
 The upper floor accessible by a vertical ladder, is divided into three major storage areas.

 The actual shearing area is housed in a lower timber-framed structure adjacent to the above square brick building's south.
 Shearing still takes place in these buildings.
 Shearing-sheds are not always freestanding.

-The Ferrier wool press (the same make as the press at Coombing Park) stands spectacularly in its own empty hall: the impact of entering this great space dominated by the one machine is really remarkable today.
+The Ferrier wool press (the same make as the press at Coombing Park) stands in its own empty hall, dominating the space.

 East of the Stables complex is a garage.
 South of this are holding pens and a sheep run, which connects to the timber framed shearing area/shed.